Karl McCartney: Social media

 In November 2014, McCartney complained to Twitter about its "security changes".
 He denied claims of "favouriting" a pornographic image on Twitter.
 He said he never used the "favourite" function on the social networking site.

 McCartney's attitude to women was criticised after a councillor sent him a tweet comparing the 2015 election all female Labour Party shortlist in his constituency to women modelling underwear.
 After a hostile response, the councillor, a Conservative chairman in Margaret Thatcher's home town of Grantham deleted the remark and apologised.
-After criticism from Labour Party candidate Lucy Rigby, who noted that only 1 in 5 Conservative MPs were women, McCartney replied that those with a sense of humour would appreciate the remark, though he said the comment was addressed to another Twitter user joining the debate.
+After criticism from Labour candidate Lucy Rigby, who noted that only 1 in 5 Conservative MPs were women, McCartney replied that those with a sense of humour would appreciate the remark, though he said the comment was addressed to another Twitter user joining the debate.

+Post Parliament

+In September 2024, McCartney announced he had put himself forward to be the Conservative candidate for the 2025 Greater Lincolnshire mayoral election.
+He made it onto a six-man shortlist for the position, but missed out on the nomination which went to Rob Waltham following a selection event at Lincoln's Bishop Grosseteste University in December 2024.

 Personal life

-In 1999, McCartney married Cordelia Pyne.
+In 1999, McCartney married Cordelia Pyne, a Conservative district councillor for Market Rasen.
 The couple have two sons.
 He lists his recreations as "myriad of sports—football, Rugby, cricket, croquet, snowboarding, shooting; classic cars, green laning, trains, gardens, architecture, history, dance music, relaxing with family and friends, cooking".